kdmukai/nostr_vanity_npub/README.md

 ## Performance
 A 5-char vanity target could easily take tens of millions of tries.
-The script outputs an update at each million `npub`s tried so you can get a sense of what your brute force speed is like.
+6-char targets are in the hundreds of millions of tries.
+The script outputs an update at each million `npub`s tried so you can get a sense of your machine's guessing rate.

 It's also to your advantage to add additional `targets` or `bonus_targets`.
-Each extra term only adds minimal additional effort; you're already doing the work to generate a random `npub` so you may as well check it for more than one possible match.
+You're already doing the work to generate a random `npub` so you may as well check it for more than one possible match.
+Each extra term only adds minimal additional effort.

 The biggest speed gain is to just open multiple terminal sessions and run an instance of `vanity_npub.py` in each one.
 Each instance will add more burden on the CPU but they don't seem to impact each others' performance much, as long as your CPU isn't completely slammed.